What is a digital nomad and how can you become one

 - Applications and platforms: It is very important that you have all the digital tools that allow you to communicate with your clients and co-workers, store and back up all your information, share your project deliverables, manage your finances, and cover all your particular professional needs.

-How do digital nomads pay taxes and where do they contribute?
+How do digital nomads pay taxes, and where do they contribute?

 Digital nomads must have a tax residence where they are taxed, as each country has its own regulations.